PGamerX-Legacy/all/README.md

 # Tags meaning
 ## Importance Labels
+`wontfix`: We care so little about this we are not even going to bother until the heat death of the universe.
 `1`: Low, one of the last things to do.
 `2`: Well we could do this as soon as we have no other stuff.
 `3`: Medium, maybe we should do this soon.